NovaPlayBuild/hyperplay-docs/developer-docs/api/add-token.md

 {% endtab %}

 {% tab title="Unreal Blueprints" %}
-If you have the HyperPlay plugin installed, copy and paste the following into a Blueprint Graph.
+If you have the NovaPlay plugin installed, copy and paste the following into a Blueprint Graph.

 ```
 Begin Object Class=/Script/BlueprintGraph.K2Node_AsyncAction Name="K2Node_AsyncAction_1"